Mercury-Language/packaging/README.md

 The repository is setup by creating a base directory and copying the files The basedir is found by the REPREPRO\_BASE\_DIR variable in my .bashrc from debian\_conf/reprepro/ into a conf/ subdirectory.
 Also create an incoming and temp directories.
-When you first use the repository the other paths are created.
+When you first use the repository (after the first processincoming) then you may also need to execute:

+    reprepro export
+    reprepro createsymlinks

 dput will put package files into the incoming directory, mercury is the name of the repository to use (from ~/.dput.cf):